mailoptin/mailoptin/readme.txt

 See the website for more info https://mailoptin.io

 == Changelog ==

+= 2.2.13.2 =
+* Fixed bug with custom taxonomies settings not saving in email automation.
+* Fixed issues with email automation custom template shortcode tags not working.
+* Fixed issue where ESP with default static fields returned empty because no custom user created field was found.

 = 2.2.13.1 =
 * Fixed issue where youtube/vimeo embed wasn't correctly showing in email.